Art and cultural centre

 The Gold Coast Cultural Precinct is a new centre for arts, culture and community in Gold Coast, Queensland, Australia.
-The 24h precinct will be built on 16.9ha of centrally located land at Evandale and will include space for art, music, dance, drama, new media and public sculpture, as well as creative educational opportunities and outdoor activities.
+The 24h precinct is being built on 16.9ha of centrally-located land at Evandale and will include space for art, music, dance, drama, new media and public sculpture, as well as creative educational opportunities and outdoor activities.

 The City of Gold Coast launched a two-stage international design competition for the cultural centre in October 2012.
 The design by Melbourne-based firm ARM Architecture was chosen in November 2013.

-Estimated to cost A$399m ($304m), construction of the facility will begin in early 2016 along the site's eastern edge and progress further in stages.
-The A$37m ($28m) Stage I of the development is scheduled to be completed ahead of the 2018 Gold Coast Commonwealth Games.
+Estimated to cost A$399m ($304m), construction began in February 2016 along the site’s eastern edge and progresses further in stages.
+The A$37m ($28m) Stage I of the development was completed in late 2017, ahead of the 2018 Gold Coast Commonwealth Games.
 The entire project is expected to be completed in ten to 15 years.

 The layout of the precinct will feature a voronoi or web-like pattern inspired by the microscopic structure of organic cells.
 The voronoi framework is aimed to link the precinct’s buildings and landscape, seamlessly blurring the distinctions between the indoor and outdoor spaces.
 The design will feature throughout the precinct in a number of design elements.